Ultra-transient grating spectroscopy for visualization of surface acoustics: Introduction

-While these far-field phenomena will necessarily dominate the TGS signals, the fact that the signals are recorded immediately after the loading pulse is applied and directly at the location where the pulse is applied, indicates that they should also contain information about the near-field response.
-In the following, we describe a modification of the TGS experiment that enhances the near-field features, and thus leads to visualization of the Green's function with remarkable detail.
-This brings new direct insight into the complex elastodynamic behavior of free surfaces.
-To demonstrate the developed approach, we perform experiments on various cuts of single-crystalline samples, where the complexity of the response follows from elastic anisotropy, and for which the theoretical Green's function can be easily calculated, thus enabling a straightforward comparison between theory and experiment.
-The approach is also suitable for surfaces of heterostructures (such as layered media and composites) or acoustic metamaterials.\cite{rogers2000,VegaFlick2017,Grabec2024_NiTi}
+In the following, we demonstrate that the TGS experiment can, due to detecting the ultra-transient phenomena along with the standard transient gratings, lead to experimental reconstruction of the frequency-domain Green's function with remarkable accuracy.
+For this capability of the TGS experiment, that is, for capturing the finest features of the Green's function due to the presence of ultra-transient gratings, we will introduce the term \emph{ultra-transient grating spectroscopy} (UTGS).
+The UTGS approach can offer detailed experimental information on novel materials and bring direct insight into the complex elastodynamic behavior of free surfaces -- behavior that, while theoretically well explored, has never been directly experimentally provided in such level of detail.
+To demonstrate this, we perform experiments on various cuts of single-crystalline samples, where the complexity of the response follows from elastic anisotropy, and for which the theoretical {frequency-domain} Green's function can be easily calculated, provided that the elastic constants are known, thus enabling a straightforward comparison between theory and experiment.
+Nevertheless, the experimental approach is suitable not only for single-crystalline materials, but also for surfaces of heterostructures (such as polycrystals, layered media, and composites) or acoustic metamaterials,\cite{rogers2000,VegaFlick2017,Grabec2024_NiTi} for which the calculation of the Green's function can be much less straightforward.